teckel-mcp-servers/navigation-toolkit/README.md

 NOTE: This configuration assumes the HTTP(streamable) protocol.
 If your client requires the older (now legacy) SSE protocol, replace “navigation-mcp” with “navigation-sse”.

 ### MCP JSON Configuration (example for use with n8n)
-Similarly, for use with n8n, below is the JSON code snippet for a sample workflow which accesses the teckel Ethereum and Navigation Toolkits MCP server.
+Similarly, for use with n8n, below is the JSON code snippet for a sample workflow which accesses the teckel Ethereum and Navigation Toolkits MCP servers.
 (Save this entire snippet to a .json file; then import the file to your n8n workflow.)
 You will need to replace the credentials with your own “Bearer Auth” credential within n8n (using your teckel API key as the “Bearer token”).
 ```
 {
   "name": "Teckel Tools MCP Example",